-Ms Richardson, who became QTU Vice-President in 2019, has been a primary classroom teacher, acting deputy principal and head of curriculum.
-As well as being a member of QTU Executive (2014-2019), she was also a QTU Trustee (2017-2019).
-Ms Richardson is currently the chair of the Union’s Professional Issues Committee.
+Cresta, who became QTU President in 2021, has been a primary classroom teacher, acting deputy principal and head of curriculum.
+She has also served as Vice-President and a QTU Trustee.

 Ms Swadling is principal of Charleville School Of Distance Education.
 She was elected to Executive in 2014 and was a QTU Trustee from 2009 until 2015.
 She took on the role of Honorary Vice-President in 2015.

-Ms Ruttiman was elected in 2010.
-Her Union career began in 1997 when she was appointed Sunshine Coast Organiser, and she became one of the Union’s Industrial Advocates in 2001.
+Ms Ruttiman was elected General Secretary in 2021.
+Her Union career began in 1997 when she was appointed Sunshine Coast Organiser, and she became one of the Union’s Industrial Advocates in 2001, and Deputy General Secretary in 2010.
 She was formerly an economics and English teacher in Middlemount, Kenmore and Lowood.

 Originally a manual arts teacher, Mr Crotty was elected Deputy General Secretary in 2016.
 He was previously a QTU Organiser for almost 15 years, first for South Queensland and then for Brisbane South.
 He has taught in Tambo, Charleville and Park Ridge.

 Leah Mertens was appointed Deputy General Secretary in 2021.
 She was formerly QTU Assistant Secretary - Professional Issues